nginx-proxy/nginx-proxy/README.md

 You'll need apache2-utils on the machine where you plan to create the htpasswd file.
 Follow these [instructions](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)

+### Headers

+By default, `nginx-proxy` forwards all incoming request headers from the client to the backend server unmodified, with the following exceptions:

+  * `Connection`: Set to `upgrade` if the client sets the `Upgrade` header, otherwise set to `close`.
+(Keep-alive between `nginx-proxy` and the backend server is not supported.)
+  * `Proxy`: Always removed if present.
+This prevents attackers from using the so-called [httpoxy attack](http://httpoxy.org).
+There is no legitimate reason for a client to send this header, and there are many vulnerable languages / platforms (`CVE-2016-5385`, `CVE-2016-5386`, `CVE-2016-5387`, `CVE-2016-5388`, `CVE-2016-1000109`, `CVE-2016-1000110`, `CERT-VU#797896`).
+  * `X-Real-IP`: Set to the client's IP address.
+  * `X-Forwarded-For`: The client's IP address is appended to the value provided by the client.
+(If the client did not provide this header, it is set to the client's IP address.)
+  * `X-Forwarded-Proto`: If the client did not provide this header, this is set to `http` for plain HTTP connections and `https` for TLS connections.
+Otherwise, the header is forwarded to the backend server unmodified.
+  * `X-Forwarded-Ssl`: Set to `on` if the `X-Forwarded-Proto` header sent to the backend server is `https`, otherwise set to `off`.
+  * `X-Forwarded-Port`: If the client did not provide this header, this is set to the port of the server that accepted the client's request.
+Otherwise, the header is forwarded to the backend server unmodified.
+  * `X-Original-URI`: Set to the original request URI.

 ### Custom Nginx Configuration

 If you need to configure Nginx beyond what is possible using environment variables, you can provide custom configuration files on either a proxy-wide or per-`VIRTUAL_HOST` basis.